Sh0ckFR/Universal-Dear-ImGui-Hook/README.md

 # Important

-[19/08/2025] The project is actually stable for directx12, I must fix some potential issues and add the others directx engines but you can actually use it, I tested few games and applications without issues but you can debug it with DebugView, I added some logs.
+[19/08/2025] The project is actually stable for directx12, I must fix some potential issues and add the others directx engines but you can actually use it, I tested few games and applications without issues but you can debug it with DebugView if you have some problems, I added logs to directly know what is wrong.

 [24/04/2025] I'm actually doing a full rework of this code so it will not work actually, it will be stable in fews days or the next weeks, I will edit this message when everything will be stable.